wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.           Expires August 31, 2017                [Page 7]
+Kumari, et al.           Expires January 3, 2018                [Page 7]

-Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017
+Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate